aiven/devportal/docs/tutorials/anomaly-detection.rst

 Anomaly detection is a way to find unusual or unexpected things in data.
 It is immensely helpful in a variety of fields, such as fraud detection, network security, quality control and others.
 By following this tutorial you will build your own streaming anomaly detection system.

-First you'll need a continuous flow of data, and are going to create a fake generator of IoT sensor readings recording the CPU usage percentage for various devices.
+First you'll need a continuous flow of data, and for this we'll use a fake generator of IoT sensor readings that will produce CPU usage percentage for various devices.
 Once the data is flowing, you'll then create a basic filtering pipeline to separate the usage values surpassing a fixed threshold (80%).

 This example mimics a scenario where you might want to separate and generate alerts for anomalies in single events.
-As example, a sensor having a CPU utilization of 99% might create a heating problem and therefore you might want to notify the team in charge of the inventory to schedule the replacement.
+For instance, a sensor having a CPU utilization of 99% might create a heating problem and therefore you might want to notify the team in charge of the inventory to schedule the replacement.

 .. mermaid::